-- Hancock Shaker Village, The City of Peace, was the third of 19 founded by Shaker communities from Maine to Kentucky.
+- Called The City of Peace, it was the third of 19 Shaker communities founded from Maine to Kentucky.

-- 20 buildings overall (including 18 historic buildings) on 750 acres of farm, field, woodland, watershed and hiking trails.
+- Comprised of 20 buildings, including 18 original historic structures, on 750 acres of farm, field, woodland, watershed and hiking trails.

-- Founded as a Museum in 1960 by a group headed by Amy Bess Miller as the most authentic and comprehensive Shaker site in the USA.
+- Founded as a Museum (and incorporated as a not-for-profit organization) in 1960 by a group lead by Amy Bess Miller.

-- Premier collection of Shaker “Gift Drawings”, objects and structures in America.
+- Over 22,000 original artifacts, including the premier collection of Shaker “Gift Drawings,” objects and structures in America.

-- An extensive research library, including over 2,000 original photographs, maps, diaries and sheet music.
+- An extensive research library, including more than 2,000 original photographs, maps, diaries and sheet music.

-- Accredited by the American Association of Museums (1980).
+- Accredited by the American Association of Museums in 1980.

 - Included in One Thousand Places to See Before You Die (USA).